-Team Navy Road to the Warrior Games Sport of the Week #6 – Powerlifting
+Team Navy Road to the Warrior Games Featured Sport: Powerlifting

-From the sport’s Paralympic Games history to explaining the difference between weightlifting and powerlifting, here are a list of four facts to know.
+From the sport’s Paralympic Games history to explaining the difference between weightlifting and powerlifting, here is a list of four facts to know.

 - Sport Origin and Paralympics History: Powerlifting is one of the Paralympic Movement’s fastest growing sports in terms of participation.
 Although weightlifting made its Paralympic debut at Tokyo 1964, it was not until the 1984 Games that powerlifting was first included as a Paralympic sport.
 Initially the sport only catered for male athletes with a spinal cord injury, but in the years that followed the sport began to include male and female athletes with physical impairments that affect their lower limbs or hips and athletes with short stature.

 Unlike the able-bodied sport where athletes use their feet on the floor to assist the bench press, Paralympic athletes lie completely flat and even on a different style of bench.

 - Warrior Games Competition Style: During the Department of Defense (DoD) Warrior Games, powerlifting is comprised of one major event: a bench press.
 In powerlifting, athletes assume a supine position on a specially designed bench, and after taking/receiving the bar at arms-length, the lifter shall wait with locked elbows and the bar under control for the Referee's signal.

 After receiving the signal "start", the lifter must lower the bar to the chest, hold it motionless/still on the chest and then press it upwards evenly, with an even equal extension of both the arms with locked elbows.
 When held motionless and controlled in this position, the audible signal "rack" shall be given and the bar is returned to the rack.